BDC Hamburger Icon

 Millennials are the generation that's most likely to have a credit card partnered with a specific airline or retailer, which hints at their affinity for benefits and loyalty perks tailored to their buying behaviors.

-Gen X is the oldest generation that is comfortable sharing personal financial information via online apps and retailers, but compared with millennials, they remain cautious of digital payments.
 However, BNPL options are becoming more popular among Gen Xers, especially for purchasing clothing and furniture, according to PayPal.
-When the online payment system analyzed its “Pay in 4” users, the results showed that more than 50 percent of Gen X customers were repeat users of the feature.
+More than 50 percent of Gen X customers were repeat users of the “Pay in 4” feature.

 Bottom LineBottom line